Stellantis/api-standards/api-style-guide.md

 #### Caching dynamic data

-You cannot cache for long periods of time, such as: days, hours or sometimes even minutes because data becomes stale too quickly.
+You cannot cache for long periods of time, such as days, hours or sometimes even minutes because data becomes stale too quickly.
 That doesn't mean, however, that such data shouldn't be cached at all.
 When caching resources for short periods of time you should be using HTTP caching instructions that do not rely on shared understanding of time, such as `Cache-Control : max-age`, `Expires` and `ETags`

 > Dynamic data is data that is often changing includes GPS location, battery voltage, tire pressure etc.